CharredPicks

 3. Fire Up the Smoker (30 minutes before cooking)

-Preheat your smoker to 225°F. This temperature might seem low, but trust the process.
-I used to crank it to 275°F thinking I was saving time, but slower is better for breaking down that tough connective tissue.
+This temperature might seem low, but trust me.
+I used to crank it to 275°F thinking I was saving time.
+That's how I ruined brisket #3.
+Slower is better for breaking down tough connective tissue.

 4. The Long Smoke Begins (6-8 hours)

 For the first 2 hours, don't open the lid.
 Let that bark start forming.
 After 2 hours, start spritzing with apple juice every hour.
-This keeps the surface moist and helps build that beautiful mahogany bark.
+This keeps the surface moist and helps build beautiful mahogany bark.

 5. The Texas Crutch (Hour 6-8, when internal temp hits 165°F)